michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 Let's install ESlint globally to our system.

-1. Type `sudo npm install -g eslint`.
+1. Type `cd~` to move to our root, then type `sudo npm install eslint`.
-- `npm` is Node Package Manager.
-It is similar to apt, but it is meant for packages that will be used with Node.js, which we installed in the previous step.
-- The `-g` means to install this package globally, making it available to everything.
-You typically only want to install developer tools globally like this.

-2. Type `pwd`.
-You should be at the root level of your Windows User, or in a Development directory if you set one up for your user.
+- By moving to our root, we are effectively installing this package globally, allowing VSCode and other programs to use it.
+- If we use the `-g` flag here instead, it would be installed in the root of your Ubuntu user, and since VSCode is not be able to look up that high it would not be able to use this package.
-3. Type `touch .eslintrc`.
+2. Type `touch .eslintrc`.
 The touch command will create the ESlint file we talked about earlier which will define our rules.
-4. Type` code .eslintrc`.
+3. Type` code .eslintrc`.
 This will tell VSCode to open this file.
-5. Copy the code below and paste it into the file:
+4. Copy the code below and paste it into the file:

 ```
+{
+	"env": {
+		"browser": true,
+		"es6": true
+	},

+	"rules": {
+		"no-undefined":"error",
+		"strict":"error",
+		"space-infix-ops":"error",
+		"camelcase":"error",
+		"comma-dangle":"error",
+		"no-console":"warn",
+		"no-empty-function":"warn",
+		"no-mixed-spaces-and-tabs":"warn",
+		"no-redeclare":"error",
+		"no-unused-vars":"error",
+		"no-unused-expressions":"error",
+		"indent": [
+			"error",
+			2
+		],
+		"quotes": [
+			"error",
+			"single"
+		],
+		"semi": [
+			"error",
+			"always"
+		]
+	}
+}
 ```

+This is an eslintrc file, and it defines a bunch of basic rules that will help with development.

+# ALL DONE!!

+Congrats!
+You're all done!
+Great job making it through this doc!
+One of the reasons this doc is a bit more lengthy than the rest is because we are using a Hybrid system with WSL.
+It is not as straight forward as just working in one OS and one FS, but the benefits here are great!

+If you found this guide beneficial then please reach out to me and let me know!
+Even just a comment on this guide goes a long way!
+Thanks and good luck!

+**Don't for to run `sudo apt-get upgrade` when you have time!